Upper-Division Admission into Visual Art

 Upper-Division Art Admission required before taking 300-level or 400-level studio Art courses

-This process is for all Visual Art majors (BA and BFA), Visual Art minors, Graphic Design majors, Illustration majors, Art Education majors, Art Teaching endorsement.
+This process is for all Visual Art majors (BA and BFA), Visual Art minors, Graphic Design majors, Illustration majors, Art Education majors and Art Teaching endorsement.

 The BA, BFA, and Minor in Visual Art, the BFA in Graphic Design, the BFA in Illustration, the BFA in Art Education, and the Art Teaching Endorsement require “admission to upper-division” standing by application to the Department of Art, Design, and Visual Studies.
 The application process can occur in either the fall or spring semester.
 To apply, students must meet the following criteria: